-Why does the grinding have to change according to the seasons?
+Why should the grind change with the seasons?

 Preparing the perfect coffee is a subtle alchemy where every detail counts.
 Among these details, the grind size plays a fundamental role.
-However, what many people don't know is that the optimal setting varies with the seasons.
-In autumn, the air becomes cooler, drier, or sometimes more humid depending on the region, and this directly influences coffee extraction.
-The bean reacts to its environment, absorbing more or less moisture, which changes its density and extraction behavior.
+Yet, what many ignore is that the optimal setting varies with the seasons.
+In autumn, the air becomes cooler, drier, or sometimes more humid depending on the region, and this directly influences the coffee extraction.
+The bean reacts to its environment, absorbing more or less moisture, which changes its density and behavior during extraction.

-Adjusting the grind is therefore not a whim, but a logical response to environmental changes.
+Adjusting the grind is not a whim, but a logical response to environmental changes.

-Bitterness in coffee comes mainly from over-extraction : the water remains in contact with the grounds for too long, dissolving the driest and most aggressive compounds.
-Conversely, too coarse a grind can lead to under-extraction , resulting in acidic or watery coffee.
+L’bitterness in coffee comes mainly from a over-extraction : l’water stays too long in contact with the grind, dissolving the driest and most aggressive compounds. À l’inverse, a grind too coarse can lead to a under-extraction, giving a coffee acidic or watery.

-In the fall, temperature and humidity fluctuations change the flow rate of water through ground coffee.
+In autumn, variations in temperature and humidity change the flow rate of water through the ground coffee.
 If these parameters are not corrected, the cup can turn bitter without warning.

-As the days get shorter, the air is often drier indoors due to heating, while it can be humid outside on cool mornings.
+When the days get shorter, the air is often drier indoors due to heating, while it can be humid outside on cool mornings.
 This duality disrupts coffee beans.
-They can lose some moisture, becoming more brittle, which promotes a slightly finer grind than usual.
-But if left unchecked, there's a risk of over-tamping the coffee and slowing down extraction.
+They can lose some moisture, becoming more brittle, which favors a slightly finer grind than usual.
+But if left uncorrected, the risk is over-tamping the coffee and slowing down extraction.

-This is where grinding a little coarser in the fall can be key: it frees up the water, speeds up the passage, and prevents bitter over-extraction.
+That's where grinding a bit coarser in autumn can be the key: it frees up the water, speeds up the flow, and avoids bitter over-extraction.

-How do you know if your settings aren't appropriate for the season?
-Here are some clues:
+How to know if your settings are not adapted to the season?
+Here are a few clues:

-- A feeling of dryness on the palate.
+- A sensation of dryness in the palate.

-- A bitterness that persists for several seconds after the sip.
+- A bitterness that persists several seconds after the sip.

 - A dark, almost opaque cup, without aromatic complexity.

-If you notice these defects, it is time to review the grind before blaming the coffee itself.
+If you observe these defects, it's time to review the grind before accusing the coffee itself.

 To correct bitterness, start by slightly widening your grind: